University of Bath: University status

 In 1963, the Robbins Committee report paved the way for the college (along with a number of other institutions) to assume university status as Bath University of Technology.

 Although the grounds of Kings Weston House, in Bristol, were briefly considered — which then, and until 1969, accommodated the college's School of Architecture and Building Engineering — the City of Bristol was unable to offer the expanding college an appropriately sized single site.
 Following discussions between the College Principal and the Director of Education in Bath, an agreement was reached to provide the college with a new home in Claverton Down, Bath, on a greenfield site, purchased through a compulsory purchase order from the Candy family of Norwood Farm, overlooking the city.

-Construction of the purpose-built campus began in 1964, with the first building, now known as 4 South, completed in 1965, and the royal charter was granted on 25 October 1966.
+Construction of the purpose-built campus began in 1964, with the first building, now known as 4 South, completed in 1965, to the deign of RMJM and Partners architectural practice.
+The royal charter was granted on 25 October 1966.
 In November 1966, the first degree ceremony took place at the Assembly Rooms in Bath.
 Over the subsequent decade, new buildings were added as the campus took shape.

 In the mid-19th century, there were plans to build a college on the site.

-The university logo features the so-called Gorgon's head which is taken, via the university's coat of arms, from a Roman sculpture found in the city.
+The university logo features the so-called Gorgon's head which is taken, via the university's coat of arms, from a Roman sculpture found within the city.
 The university pays a peppercorn a year to the city for rent of a 140 acre parcel of land.

 Until 30 October 2012, it was also a member of the 1994 Group.

 A report by the Higher Education Funding Council for England into governance at the university was published on 20 November 2017.